lucasvegi/Elixir-Refactorings/README.md

 [▲ back to Index](#table-of-contents)
 ___

-### From defensive-style programming to non-defensive style
+### From defensive to non-defensive programming style

 * __Category:__ Erlang-specific Refactorings.